slogan621/tscharts-monitor/README.md

 # tscharts-monitor

-Android UI for realtime monitoring of patient queues during a Thousand Smiles clinic.
+(Deprecated) Android UI for realtime monitoring of patient queues during a Thousand Smiles clinic.

 The intent is for this application to be accessed via tablet or chromecast to TV monitors that are positioned in our clinic.

+This application has been deprecated.
+Parts of it will be cherry-picked into its replacement, https://github.com/slogan621/tscharts-chart

 # Overview